koryvette/LOU---JS/readme.md

 * LOU/ApiLoad.js

 ## Instructions
-The following functionality has been added to this site:
+Here are the instructions on how to view this site:

 * This project will require the use of:
    * Node
    * Express
    * xml2js
    * Moment.JS
 * In the Command Prompt, change the directory to the folder where the project is saved.
 * Once the directory is changed, type "node index.js" in the Command Prompt.
 * Open you web browser.
 * in the address bar of your web brower, type "localhost:3100".